-2021 2020 2019 Total dividends paid \$ 363.3 \$ 330.1 \$ 302.2 Dividends paid per share 1.36 1.24 1.14 Percentage increase per share 9.7 % 8.8 % 9.6 %
+2022 2021 2020 Total dividends paid \$ 396.7 \$ 363.3 \$ 330.1 Dividends paid per share 1.48 1.36 1.24 Percentage increase per share 8.8 % 9.7 % 8.8 %

-In November 2021, the Board of Directors approved an 8.8% increase in the guarterly dividend from \$0.34 to \$0.37 per share.
+In November 2022, the Board of Directors approved a 5.4% increase in the quarterly dividend from \$0.37 to \$0.39 per share.

 Most of our cash is in our subsidiaries outside of the U.S. We manage our worldwide cash requirements by considering available funds among the many subsidiaries through which we conduct our business and the cost effectiveness with which those funds can be accessed.
-Prior to the enactment of the U.S. Tax Act on December 22, 2017, the permanent repatriation of cash balances from certain of our non-U.S. subsidiaries could have had adverse tax consequences; however, those balances are generally available without legal restrictions to fund ordinary business operations, capital projects and future acquisitions.
-As of November 30, 2021, we have \$1.3 billion of earnings from our non-U.S. subsidiaries and joint ventures that are considered indefinitely reinvested.
-While federal income tax expense has been recognized as a result of the U.S. Tax Act, we have not provided any additional deferred taxes with respect to items such as foreign withholding taxes, state income taxes, or foreign exchange gains or losses.
-It is not practicable for us to determine the amount of unrecognized tax expense on these indefinitely reinvested foreign earnings.
+Those balances are generally available without legal restrictions to fund ordinary business operations, capital projects and future acquisitions.
+As of November 30, 2022, we have \$1.4 billion of earnings from our non-U.S. subsidiaries and joint ventures that are considered indefinitely reinvested.
+We have not provided any deferred taxes with respect to items such as foreign withholding taxes, other income taxes, or foreign exchange gains or losses.
+It is not practicable for us to determine the amount of unrecognized tax expense on these reinvested international earnings.

-At November 30, 2021, we temporarily used \$334.8 million of cash from our non-U.S. subsidiaries to pay down short-term debt in the U.S. During the year, our short-term borrowings vary, but are lower at the end of a year or quarter.
-The average short-term borrowings outstanding for the years ended November 30, 2021 and 2020 were \$1,029.9 million and \$518.1 million, respectively.
-Those average short-term borrowings outstanding for the year ended November 30, 2021 included average commercial paper borrowings of \$975.0 million.
-The total average debt outstanding for the years ended November 30, 2021 and 2020 was \$5,574.5 million and \$4,327.4 million, respectively.
+At November 30, 2022, we temporarily used \$191.0 million of cash from our non-U.S. subsidiaries to pay down short-term debt in the U.S. During the year, our short-term borrowings vary, but are lower at the end of a year or quarter.
+The average short-term borrowings outstanding for the years ended November 30, 2022 and 2021 were \$1,117.0 million and \$1,029.9 million, respectively.
+Those average short-term borrowings outstanding for the year ended November 30, 2022 included average commercial paper borrowings of \$1,080.4 million.
+The total average debt outstanding for the years ended November 30, 2022 and 2021 was \$5,422.0 million and \$5,574.5 million, respectively.